Skip to main content

 Required Action

-Most customers do not need to take any action.
-If the organization uses:
+Most customers will not need to take any action.
+However, if your organization uses:

 • URL filtering